Melatonin and Baby Sleep

 In recent years, melatonin has become a bit of a buzzword amongst sleep deprived parents looking for a solution to their children’s sleep issues.
 But what exactly is melatonin and what does it have to do with sleep?
-And could melatonin supplements be the magic cure to your baby’s sleep woes?
-Read on to find out!
+And could supplements be the magic cure to your baby’s sleep woes?

 What is melatonin?

-Put simply, melatonin is a hormone produced in the pineal gland that helps with both sleep onset and regulating sleep patterns.
+Put simply, melatonin is a sleep hormone produced in the pineal gland that helps with both falling asleep and staying asleep.

-Every human being has an in-built circadian rhythm or “body clock” that is controlled in the hypothalamus in the brain.
-This rhythm is established in response to changing light levels over a 24 hour period.
-When the sun comes up, the hypothalamus stimulates the release of hormones that help to wake us up.
-When the sun sets and light levels start to decrease, the hypothalamus prepares the body to fall asleep by releasing melatonin from the pineal gland.
+Every human being has an in-built circadian rhythm or “body clock” that is controlled by the hypothalamus in the brain, which responds to changing light levels over a 24 hour period.
+When the sun comes up, the hypothalamus releases hormones that help to wake us up.
+When the sun sets and light levels start to decrease, the hypothalamus prepares our body to fall asleep by releasing melatonin.

 Melatonin levels typically start to rise about 2hrs before our regular bedtime, putting us in a quiet, relaxed state so that we are ready to fall asleep.
-The continuous release of melatonin overnight then helps us to stay asleep!
+The continuous release of this sleep hormone overnight then helps us to stay in a deep sleep.
 Melatonin levels tend to peak between 2-4am and then ease off again in preparation for waking.

-Melatonin is sometimes referred to as the “darkness hormone” since it is only secreted from the pineal gland when it is dark.
+Melatonin is sometimes referred to as the “darkness hormone” since it is only released in the dark.
 Exposure to bright light suppresses the release of melatonin which can lead to difficulties falling asleep and staying asleep.

 How do babies produce melatonin?

-After birth this placental connection is broken, however, melatonin can still be passed on to babies through breast milk.
-The baby’s pineal gland will also be activated immediately after birth, meaning they will start to produce their own melatonin.
-Unfortunately, melatonin is only released in extremely small amounts to start with but this will increase with age.
+After birth though, this placental connection is broken.
+Melatonin can still be passed on to babies through breast milk and immediately after birth, the baby’s pineal gland will also be activated, meaning they will start to produce their own melatonin.
+Unfortunately the amount of melatonin produced is extremely small to start with, but this does increase with age.

-In addition to producing their own melatonin, babies will also start to develop their own circadian rhythms post-birth.
+Babies will also start to develop their own circadian rhythms post-birth.
 Initially, their sleep patterns can be quite erratic and some newborn babies will also experience day/night confusion.
-Somewhere between 8-16 weeks of age their circadian rhythms will mature and they will start to fall into more predictable sleep patterns.
+Somewhere between 8-16 weeks of age though, their circadian rhythms will begin to mature and you should find that they start to develop more predictable sleep patterns.

-Since melatonin is only produced when it’s dark, one of the biggest things that can help to stimulate melatonin production is sleeping in a dark room.
+Since melatonin is only produced when it’s dark, one of the biggest things we can do to help to stimulate our little one's melatonin production is to have them sleep in a dark room.
 For babies and toddlers under 2 years old, we recommend having a dark room for both naps and overnight sleep.
-This can help your baby to settle and fall asleep quicker and link their sleep cycles too.
+This can help your baby to settle and fall asleep quicker and it will help them link their sleep cycles too.

-Since the body’s circadian rhythm triggers the release of melatonin, having a consistent bedtime routine can also help to stimulate melatonin production.
+Since the body’s circadian rhythm also plays a big part in the release of melatonin, having a consistent routine for your little one is also really important.
 To establish a routine for your baby, we recommend:

 - Waking them at the same time each morning to help “set” their body clock.